 In an increasingly complex and ever-changing education landscape, teaching is a rewarding but multifaceted profession that involves more than simply imparting subject knowledge.
 Teachers need to understand how they can avoid stress and cope with change in order to survive the challenges that teaching throws at them.
 With children’s mental health and wellbeing a growing concern, it is essential they pass on this confidence and optimism to the next generation too.
 In this thought-provoking book, James Hilton explores ten traits of resilience and demonstrates to school leaders how they can embed these traits into their own practice and into their school to create a climate of resilience among staff and pupils.

 Ten Traits of Resilience: A guide for school leaders includes tips, case studies and reflective questions to help school leaders evaluate and improve their current practice.

-With a foreword by happiness expert, Andy Cope, this book is ideal for school leaders and aspiring school leaders looking to promote and maintain a culture of resilience in their schools to improve their own mental health and wellbeing, and that of their staff and pupils.
+With a foreword by positive psychology expert, Dr Andy Cope, this book is ideal for school leaders and aspiring school leaders looking to promote and maintain a culture of resilience in their schools to improve their own mental health and wellbeing, and that of their staff and pupils.

 Reviews for Ten Traits of Resilience

 ‘From start to finish, it is utterly self-deprecating, not pompously academic, or a hard-to-digest textbook study.
 The book is wonderfully straightforward and clear.’